thu-coai/cotk/models/seq2seq-pytorch/Readme.md

 * After training, execute  ``python run.py --mode test --restore best`` for test.
   * You can use ``--restore filename`` to specify checkpoints files, which are in ``./model``.
   * ``--restore last`` means last checkpoint, ``--restore best`` means best checkpoints on dev.
+  * ``--restore NAME_last`` means last checkpoint with model named NAME.
+The same as``--restore NAME_best``.
 * Find results at ``./output``.

-### Arguments
+## Arguments

     usage: run.py [-h] [--name NAME] [--restore RESTORE] [--mode MODE] [--dataset DATASET] [--datapath DATAPATH] [--epoch EPOCH]
                   [--wvclass WVCLASS] [--wvpath WVPATH] [--out_dir OUT_DIR]
                   [--log_dir LOG_DIR] [--model_dir MODEL_DIR]
                   [--cache_dir CACHE_DIR] [--cpu] [--debug] [--cache]

+    A seq2seq model

     optional arguments:
-      -h, --help            show this help message and exit

-    useful arguments:
-      --name NAME           The name of your model, used for tensorboard, etc.
+      -h, --help            show this help message and exit --name NAME           The name of your model, used for tensorboard, etc.
                             Default: runXXXXXX_XXXXXX (initialized by current
                             time)
-      --restore RESTORE     Checkpoints name to load. "last" for last checkpoints, "best" for best checkpoints on dev.
-Attention: "last" and "best" wiil cause unexpected behaviour when run 2 models in the same dir at the same time.
+      --restore RESTORE     Checkpoints name to load.
+"NAME_last" for the last checkpoint of model named NAME.
+"NAME_best" means the best checkpoint.
+You can also use "last" and "best", defaultly use last model you run.
+Attention:
+                            "NAME_last" and "NAME_best" are not guaranteed to work when 2 models with same name run in the same time.
+                            "last" and "best" are not guaranteed to work when 2 models run in the same time.
 Default: None (don't load anything)
       --mode MODE           "train" or "test".
 Default: train --dataset DATASET     Dataloader class.
 Default: OpenSubtitles
       --datapath DATAPATH   Directory for data set.
 Default: ./data